 Game night with friends is also strongly recommended.
 Instead of being all night in front of the screen playing video games, Potato Pirates offers an offline, enjoyable and competitive game that everyone loves.
 Social interaction is decreasing dramatically among teenagers and this sort of games are essential to encourage it.

-by Franca Levin
+About Franca Levin